 After a valid code is entered, the user is prompted to add a new password, after which the user will be able to access the site.

 Allowing blocked users to authenticate

-The purpose of blocking a user is to prevent that user from authenticating into the site.
+The purpose of blocking a user is to prevent them from authenticating into the site.
 While a user is blocked they will not be able to authenticate into the system through any method.

-In some circumstances, it may be appropriate to block a user if that user will not be authenticating for a long period of time, but want to unblock them if they could authenticate via SSO otherwise.
-In order to achieve this, the webmaster can select Unblock users on successful SSO from the Authentication settings.
-When this is checked, any users successfully authenticate via SSO will be able to access the site regardless of their status.
+When this is checked, any users successfully authenticating via SSO will be able to access the site regardless of their status.
 If the user is blocked their status will be changed to active.